cylc/cylc-doc/src/glossary.rst

       When a :term:`workflow` is "paused" the :term:`scheduler` is still running, however, will not submit any new jobs.

-      This can be useful if you want to hold the workflow back whilst you make a change.
+      This can be useful if you want to make a change to a running workflow.

-      Pause a workflow using ``cylc pause`` and unpause it using ``cylc play``.
+      Pause a workflow using ``cylc pause`` and resume it using ``cylc play``.

       See also: